Fast Hyperspectral Neutron Tomography

 Figure~\ref{fig:LAC_all}(a) shows the theoretical $\mu$-spectra for Ni, Cu, and Al used in the simulation.
 Figure~\ref{fig:LAC_all}(b) shows the spectra estimated using baseline RDMD for the simulated data.
 Figure~\ref{fig:LAC_all}(c) and~(d) show the spectra estimated for the simulated data using semi-supervised and unsupervised FMD, respectively.
 The FMD estimates of $\mu$-spectra closely match the theoretical ground truths, while RDMD estimates are slightly noisy.

 Table~\ref{table:md_sim} provides a quantitative performance comparison between RDMD and FMD for the simulated data.
-We see that both semi-supervised and unsupervised FMD were faster than RDMD by a factor of 10.
-Additionally, the table presents SNR values averaged across materials for both the material reconstructions.
+We see that both semi-supervised and unsupervised FMD were faster than RDMD by a significant margin.
+Additionally, the table presents average SNR values for the material reconstructions.
 The SNR values were computed using the following:

 where $\mu_{m}^{signal}$ is the signal mean computed from a $20 \times 20$ material region inside the $m^{th}$ material reconstruction. $\sigma_m^{noise}$ is the noise standard deviation computed from a $20 \times 20$ background region (outside the sample) in the $m^{th}$ material reconstruction.
 Using a similar approach, we computed the SNR values for the $\mu$-spectra.
 Both semi-supervised and unsupervised FMD achieved significantly higher SNR values compared to RDMD.